 - Children shouldn’t hurt each other while playing.
 Accidents, however, do happen.

-- Teach children safety measure when they encounter a real gun.
+- Teach children safety measures when they encounter a real gun.

 - Limit exposure to violent TV programs.
 Children tend to enact violence seen on TV and movies.